 This course provides students with comprehensive attention to strategic practices necessary for future development and survival of a health care organization.
 Strategic planning and integrated marketing practices serve as the foundation of building a strong infrastructure for effective operations.
-Examining how health care organizations relate to their external environment will help students to understand the forces that shape the organization under their leadership.
+How health care organizations relate to their external environment will help students to understand the forces that shape the organization under their leadership.
 The student will also learn how to foster external and internal customer service practices for relationship building as well as support and execution of governance decisions.

-Prerequisite: GR 800; admission to the Graduate Nursing or HCBL program.
+Prerequisites: GR 799; admission to the MSN or HCBL program.
 Recommended undergraduate management theory and strategic planning prior to this course.

-MB 810 Human Resources & Organizational Behavior 3 semester hours
+MB 810 Human Resources and Organizational Behavior 3 semester hours

 This course covers the fundamental principles and techniques of personnel administration.
 It is an examination of the management of human resources from a point of view of the personnel manager, operational manager and the employee.
-Motivational incentives, benefits and compensation packages will be explored to establish effective labor-management relations.
+Motivational incentives, benefits and compensation packages will be explored to establish effective labormanagement relations.